Cathedral of Praise: Campuses

 Cathedral of Praise is a multisite church and currently has ten main worship services located throughout the Mega Manila but will expand around 20 campuses by the end of 2025 or first half of 2026.

 Main Campus

 A view of the facade of the COP Main Campus.

 The Main Campus of COP is located in Taft Avenue, Ermita, Manila.
 It serves as the headquarters of the church.
 It contains the Kid's Tower, Serenity Columbarium, the Bible/Music College, Connect Central, a cry room, a medical clinic, a bookstore, an audio-visual room, the COP Cafe, several prayer rooms and church offices.
-The residing Campus Pastors for COP Main Campus are Pastora Rose Delos Reyes and Pastor Algef Urag and with campus speaker, Pastor Rafael Manalo.
+The residing Campus Pastors for COP Main Campus are Pastora Rose Delos Reyes and Pastor Oyin Galvan.

 East Campus

 COP East Campus is located in Pioneer Center along Pioneer street in Pasig.
 It previously held its Sunday worship services in Shangri-La Mall until July 2014.
-The current residing Campus Pastor and Speaker is Pastora Bheng Peralta.
+The current residing Campus Pastor and Speaker is Pastora Melissa Mercano.